-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, auto loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, use this Loan Pre-Qualification Calculator.
+If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.

-Don't forget these are only guidelines.
-We will be happy to go over pre-qualification to determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how much you can afford.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.